vmalkin/GiraffeOfDoom/README.md

 The datalogger that is used at Ruru Observatory and Dunedin Aurora.
 This software gets serial coms data from the magnetometer, stores it to a 24hr logfile and creates a number of CSV files for display purposes.

 ### Coronal Hole Suite
 This project correlates coronal hole coverage to solar wind speed.
 It corrects for transit time and uses a linear regression to provide a forecast of solar wind speeds.
 This can be used to forecast conditions likely to cause an auroral display.
 This is implemented from a paper published by the University of Gratz.

+The next version of this software will look for events that repeat across Carrington rotations to provide a long term guestimate of active conditions.

 ### DataFusionProject
 Simple project to combine log-file data from different magnetometers according to a common time-stamp.
 Was going to form the basis for "actual" sensor/data fusion to try and increase accuracy of readings across a network of magnetometers